frtunikj/sdc_behavioral_cloning/writeup.md

 #### 1. Starting Architecture

 As mentioned above the way to finding the final solution was started by a simple model containing a single convolution layer, and gradually introducing more complexity.
-As suggested by Udacity, the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf) was implemented with a slight addition i.e. the dropout layers.
-The decision to introduce the dropout layers was in order to avoid overfitting.
-One could potentially use L1 or L2 regularization for the same purpose.
+As suggested by Udacity, the NVidia model (https://arxiv.org/pdf/1604.07316v1.pdf) was implemented with a slight addition i.e. L2 Regularization.
+The decision to introduce the L2 Regularization was in order to avoid overfitting.
+One could potentially use L1 or dropout for the same purpose.
 In addition, an image-cropping layer and a normalization of the date at the beginning of the network was introduced.
 Last but not least, a new layer at the end was added in order to have a single output as it was required i.e. the steering angle.

 #### 2. Final Model Architecture

-The final model architecture (see modifiedNVidiaCNNModel() in model.py lines 67-85) is based on the NVidia architecture which is shown below.
+The final model architecture (see modifiedNVidiaCNNModel() in model.py lines 69-88) is based on the NVidia architecture which is shown below.

 ![alt text][image1]

-First the model as depicted in the image was reproduced - including image cropping top 70 pixels and the bottom 25 pixels, normalization using a Keras Lambda function (see in model.py line 72, lambda x: (x / 255) - 0.5), with three 5x5 convolution layers with 2x2 striding, two 3x3 convolution layers, and three fully-connected layers.
+First the model as depicted in the image was reproduced - including image cropping top 70 pixels and the bottom 25 pixels, normalization using a Keras Lambda function (see in model.py line 74, lambda x: (x / 255) - 0.5), with three 5x5 convolution layers with 2x2 striding, two 3x3 convolution layers, and three fully-connected layers.
 In the paper it is not mentioned any sort of activation function or means of mitigating overfitting.
-In the final model the RELU activation functions on each fully-connected layer, and dropout (with a keep probability of 0.5) was chosen.
+In the final model the RELU activation functions on each fully-connected layer, and L2 regularization was chosen.
 The Adam optimizer was chosen with default parameters and the chosen loss function was mean squared error (MSE).
 The last two parameters were also suggested by Udacity.
 Below the final architecture is depicted by using the Keras function model.summary().

 ![alt text][image2]